khoadangnguyen/CarSaleTransactionAnalysis/README.md

 One approach was to look at a car make and summarize all sale transactions grouped by model, trim, and year then look for all sale transactions of each model and trim to find years with continuous sale transactions.
-The implementation of this approach can be done by sql query (data/toyota_model_trim_sales_by_year.sql), and example result as below table.
+The implementation of this approach can be done by SQL query (data/toyota_model_trim_sales_by_year.sql), and example result as below table.

 | MODEL | TRIM | Y2000 | Y2001 | Y2002 | Y2003 | Y2004 | Y2005 | Y2006 | Y2007 | Y2008 | Y2009 | Y2010 | Y2011 | Y2012 | Y2013 | Y2014 | Y2015 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |